nhipqnguyen/kickstarter-analysis/README.md

 !["Plays Outcomes based on Goals" Line Chart](https://github.com/nhipqnguyen/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 * When the pivot table for outcomes based on launch date was first created, the row labels were an unwieldy list of dates, months, and years.
-Therefore, the Group function was used to show just the months of the year.
+To make it easier to analyze the data, the Group function was used to show just the months of the year.
 * For Excel formula COUNTIFS(), each criteria range can only have 1 criteria at a time, making the formula lengthy which can possibly lead to syntax errors.

 ## Results